ciphertxt/AzureStorageGuidance/guidance/logging.md

 ### Every write transaction is a charged event

-With every transaction to Azure Storage blobs being a billable (or charged) event costs in addition to raw storage costs, things can add up quickly if you are flushing logs from your collection service to Azure on a frequent basis.
+With every transaction to Azure Storage blobs being a billable (or charged) event in addition to raw storage costs (*e.g* consumption), things can add up quickly if you are flushing logs from your collection service to Azure on a frequent basis.
 For example, if your logger is collecting data from a single node at a rate of once per second and you have 5,000 nodes all collecting data at the same time, you'll have:

 - 300,000 transactions per minute
 - 18,000,000 transactions per hour